weirong57/CEN5035-2025SP---Gator-Shelfguide/SPRINT3.md

 - Implementation:
 - User center page, search page, welcome page.(All pages for main function are now finished.)
 Admin page design and complete some of the functions like book management.
+- Allow returning book from User center, searching details of books and rating with review.
 ## 📌 Sprint 3 Completed Tasks--Backend

 ### ✅ Controller Implementation